11 Things Lenders Don’t Want to See on Bank Statements

 One or two non-sufficient funds (NSF) charges in the past few months won’t derail your mortgage approval.
 But regular, ongoing NSFs could cause the underwriter to doubt your ability to keep up with mortgage payments.

-Any NSF may require a letter of explanation, especially for borrowers with low credit or other weak aspects of their file.
+NSFs may require a letter of explanation, especially for borrowers with poor credit or other weak aspects of their file.

 5. Missing Pages

 A mortgage underwriter’s pet peeve is missing bank statement pages.
-Some banks always include a blank page at the end.
+Some banks always include a blank page at the end; be sure not to omit it.
 The underwriter needs this to make sure you’re not hiding anything.

 Look at the bottom of your statement.
-If it says, for example, “page 1 of 10,” include all 10, even if some are blank.
+If it says, for example, “page 1 of 10,” include all 10, even if some are blank or otherwise may not seem important.

 6. Incomplete Bank History Printouts

 Bank account history printouts are convenient but usually lack important information like your name, address, and account numbers.
 The lender needs the actual statement.
-Usually, banks offer official PDFs downloadable from your online account.
+Banks typically offer official PDFs you can download from your online account.

 7. Unknown Addresses

-You are required to state your current address on your mortgage application.
-The lender will verify that the address on your bank statements matches.
+You must state your current address when submitting an application for a mortgage.
+Your lender will verify that this matches the address on your bank statements.

-An unknown address on your bank statements will require an explanation, as this could be an indication of mortgage fraud.
+An unknown address on your bank statements will require an explanation, as this could be an indicator of mortgage fraud.

 8. Unknown Account Owners